General CIRT FAQ

 You will only receive text messages from the University of Arizona's UAlert system in the event of an emergency.
 We do not send any other messages on the UAlert system.

 For students, all accounts are set up for four years.
 UITS will automatically remove students from UAlert who are no longer enrolled at the UA.
-For faculty and staff, accounts expire after four years.
+For faculty and staff, initial accounts expire after four years.
 You will be notified via text message or email (based on your account settings) 60 days, and again at 30 days, before expiration.
-Once you have received the expiration notice, you will be able to extend your UAlert membership by logging in to your account.
-For friends and family, accounts are set to expire after four years.
+Once you have received the expiration notice, you will be able to extend your UAlert membership for additional one-year intervals by logging in to your account.
+For friends and family, initial accounts are set to expire after four years.
 You will be notified via text message or email (based on your account settings) 60 days, and again at 30 days, before expiration.
-Once you have received the expiration notice, you will be able to extend your UAlert membership by logging in to your account.
+Once you have received the expiration notice, you will be able to extend your UAlert membership for additional one-year intervals by logging in to your account.

 No. UA Alert enforces a ZERO SPAM policy that clearly prohibits unsolicited messages, and UAlert does not sell the contact information of our subscribers to third-party marketers.
 You will only receive text messages and/or emails from the University of Arizona UAlert system in the event of an emergency.